Eric Tolliday Units

-The 16-unit village at Point Lonsdale will be called the Sirovilla Eric Tolliday Units in honour of Mr Eric Tolliday (deceased) who gave over 30 years of service to the local community as Treasurer of the Queenscliff and District Memorial Hospital Society and the Queenscliff and District Community Health Centre.
+The Sirovilla run units have retained the name Eric Tolliday in honour of Mr Eric Tolliday (deceased) who gave over 30 years of service to the local community as Treasurer of the Queenscliff and District Memorial Hospital Society and the Queenscliff and District Community Health Centre.

 Queries in relation to eligibility or to register interest for the Sirovilla Eric Tolliday Units must be directed to Sirovilla on 03 5241 1517 or email [email protected]